swaldman/sbt-ethereum/src/main/paradox/getting-started/mac-linux.md

 [info] Generating V3 wallet, alogorithm=scrypt, n=262144, r=8, p=1, dklen=32
 Enter passphrase for new wallet: *************** Please retype to confirm: ***************
-[info] Wallet generated into sbt-ethereum repository: '/Users/testuser/Library/Application Support/sbt-ethereum'.
-Please backup, via 'ethRepositoryBackup' or manually.
+[info] Wallet generated into sbt-ethereum shoebox: '/Users/testuser/Library/Application Support/sbt-ethereum'.
+Please backup, via 'ethShoeboxBackup' or manually.
 [info] Consider validating the wallet using 'ethKeystoreWalletV3Validate 0xf2f2f96b6b303ecf1090efd622b915d9083d8df2'.
 ```
 @@@ warning

-Your "wallet" is protected both by the passphrase that you choose, and by files that _sbt-ethereum_ stores in its repository directory. **You need both of these pieces
+Your "wallet" is protected both by the passphrase that you choose, and by files that _sbt-ethereum_ stores in its shoebox directory. **You need both of these pieces
-to access your new _ethereum_ account, so if you lose the wallet files o forget your passphrase, you will lose all value and privileges associated with the wallet's
+to access your new _ethereum_ account, so if you lose the wallet files or forget your passphrase, you will lose all value and privileges associated with the wallet's
 address.** So back them up!

-You can back the repository directory shown above manually, or use the command `ethRepositoryBackup`, which will save important repository data in a zip file
+You can back the shoebox directory shown above manually, or use the command `ethShoeboxBackup`, which will save important shoebox data in a zip file
 from which _sbt-ethereum_ can automatically restore.

 @@@

 @@@ warning

-_Anyone_ who discovers the passphrase you have chosen _and_ who has access to the wallet file in your repository can take control of your wallt's address and all
+_Anyone_ who discovers the passphrase you have chosen _and_ who has access to the wallet file in your shoebox can take control of your wallet's address and all
 value and privileges associated with it.

-**Keep the wallet files in your repository database (including any backups!) _and_ the passphrase you have chosen to unlock those files secret and secure!**
+**Keep the wallet files in your shoebox database (including any backups!) _and_ the passphrase you have chosen to unlock those files secret and secure!**

 @@@